 The textured links are a delight to caress, even the clasp is sculpted from solid gold and can be completely removed from the necklace.
 In this way it is possible to shorten the chain on both sides equally and allow the chain to dangle down the back of the neck symmetrically.

 There are only five Her Regard necklaces, each one in a unique combination of materials. no more will be made.
-The entire jewel is made in the United Kingdom, and presented in its own handcrafted presentation case.
+The entire jewel is hand made in the United Kingdom and presented in its own handcrafted presentation case.